 How Does the DOT Regulate Truck Drivers?

-The Department of Transportation regulates truck drivers in order to ensure the safety of everyone on the road.
+The Department of Transportation regulates truck drivers to ensure the safety of everyone on the road.
 The regulations cover a variety of topics, including:

 - hours of service